ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

 The name "Ziqanmak'om" was devised thanks to contributions by Ivan Štambuk on en.Wiktionary.org, under the GNU Free Documentation License, which can be found here: https://en.wiktionary.org/wiki/Wiktionary:GNU_Free_Documentation_License

-The name "Pretan" was devised thanks to reasearch by Dr Caitlin R. Green Green C. R. (1970, January 1).
-Some possible Phoenician/Punic names in Britain and Ireland.
-Retrieved May 28, 2022, from https://www.caitlingreen.org/2016/12/punic-names-britain.html